adamfordyce11/go-training/Session 1/PRESENTATION.md

 ## Introduction to Go Programming

- - Module Title: Introduction to Go Programming
+ - Introduction to Go Programming

 ---
 ## Introduction